uktrade/global-uk-tariff/README.md

 python -m pytest . --cov
 ```

+## Performance Testing

+A locustfile is included for performance testing purposes.
+To use this [install locust](https://docs.locust.io/en/stable/installation.html) and [faker](https://faker.readthedocs.io/en/master/).
+Then run:

+    locust

+This will start a server on [localhost:8089]() which can be used to decide how many users to spawn and make requests.

+To change the target of the performance test go into [locustfile.py](locustfile.py) and edit the host on the last line.

 ## Updating Data

 If the need arises to update the static JSON file from a spreadsheet, this can be done on a local machine using: